 Cerebral Palsy (CP) is an unwelcome global phenomenon.
 World Cerebral Palsy Day, which occurs annually on October 6, reminds us that there over 17 million people impacted by this disorder.
 CP is one of the most common physical disabilities affecting the most vulnerable among us — children.
 Additionally, CP occurs over the span of a child’s entire lifetime with no cure.
 This year, become a catalyst for change to help improve the lives of those with cerebral palsy.

-World Cerebral Palsy Day - History
+World Cerebral Palsy Day timeline

 The Centers for Disease Control and Prevention undertook the first U.S. cross-country study on the prevalence and impact of cerebral palsy.